leberkas/docker-jboss-farm/README.md

 docker-jboss-farm
 =================

 Dockerfile and some bash scripts for running many jboss instances.

+DISCLAMER: This is just an example how it could be done - i'm not responsible for any data loss!

 How does it work
 ----------------